jkoubs/Cali-Mobile-Manipulator/README.md

 ## Fetch-and-Carry Mission
-The goal of this mission is to perform a Fetch-and-Carry task in an indoor environment.
-It consists of picking a coke can from a room A and dump it into trash can located in room B.
+The goal of this mission is to perform a <strong>Fetch-and-Carry</strong> task in an indoor environment.
+It consists of picking a coke can from room A and dump it into trash can located in room B.

 Close all previous shells: